gocodeup/homework/week_1/assignment_1.md

 ### Control Structures

-1. Create if_homework.php file in your exercise directory.
+Title file: hw_wk1_p1.php

-2. In this file create a variable called $hungry and set it to TRUE if you are hungry or FALSE if you are not.
+1. In this file create a variable called $hungry and set it to TRUE if you are hungry or FALSE if you are not.
-3. Create another variable and call it $food_available and set it equal to TRUE or FALSE.
+2. Create another variable and call it $food_available and set it equal to TRUE or FALSE.
-4. Create an if statement that will echo 'We are fed and good to go.' if both you have $food_available and are $hungry are true.
+3. Create an if statement that will echo 'We are fed and good to go.' if both you have $food_available and are $hungry are true.
-5. Now create another variable $have_money and set it to either TRUE or FALSE.
+4. Now create another variable $have_money and set it to either TRUE or FALSE.
 Adjust your if statement so it reads.
 If you are $hungry and there is $food_available or $have_money then you will eat.
 If none of those are true then echo "Not hungy but thank you!"

 ### Ternary Operator